 - Learn as much as possible about your pregnancy.
-Read, ask questions, attend prenatal classes, talk to other pregnant moms, and most importantly, talk to your doctor or midwife. - Choose a health care provider you trust and with whom you are comfortable.
-You have the right to change your doctor or midwife if you feel uncomfortable with them.
-You also have the right to have your questions answered and to be treated respectfully. - Consider being part of CenteringPregnancy®.
-Group prenatal care offers a great way to meet other pregnant women and have extended time with your provider. - Pay attention to your body and the changes that happen during your pregnancy.
+Read, ask questions, attend prenatal classes, talk to other pregnant moms, and most importantly, talk to your provider. - Choose a health care provider you trust and who makes you feel comfortable.
+You have the right to change your provider if you feel uncomfortable with them.
+You also have the right to have your questions answered and to be treated respectfully.
+Before changing providers, check your insurance status to ensure the new providers' services are covered under your plan. - Pay attention to your body and the changes that happen during your pregnancy.
 Take good care of yourself.
 If at any time you feel that something is wrong, call your health care provider. - Go to all your prenatal appointments during pregnancy.
-Your prenatal appointments with your health care provider will help him or her monitor your pregnancy.
-Your doctor or midwife will check your health, check the baby's health, give you guidance on how to care for yourself and help you with any issues that arise during your pregnancy.
-Ask your partner, a friend or a family member to go with you to your appointments to help you understand and remember everything your health care provider tells you. - Talk to your health care provider.
+Prenatal appointments with your health care provider will help them monitor your pregnancy.
+Your provider will check your health, check the baby's health, give you guidance on how to care for yourself and help you with any issues that arise during your pregnancy.
+Ask your partner, a friend or a family member to go with you to your appointments to help you understand and remember everything your provider tells you. - Talk to your health care provider.
 You speak for both you and your baby.
-Make a list of all the questions you want to ask your doctor or midwife and take the list to your appointment.
+Make a list of all the questions you want to ask your provider and take the list to your appointment.
 No question is foolish.
-Write down your provider's answers to help you remember important answers.
+Write down their answers to help you remember important answers.